microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 5. Keep the templates relevant to your enterprise patterns.
     * Open the project from your favorite IDE and navigate to infrastructure templates `./infra/templates` directory.
-    * Cherry pick template directories to be deleted and manually delete each one at a time.
+    * Pick template directories to be deleted and manually delete each one at a time.
     * Commit the newly pruned project to your newly forked repo.
         ```bash
         $ git commit -m "Removed unrelated templates." && git push